mattstratton/conducky/reference/issues/issue-416.md

 - [x] Add a one-time script `backend/scripts/assign-org-admins-to-events.js`:
   - [x] For each organization → for each event → enumerate current org admins and grant `event_admin` if missing.
   - [x] Idempotent and safe to re-run.
-  - [ ] Writes audit logs for assignments; outputs a summary.
+  - [ ] Writes audit logs for assignments; outputs a summary. (skipped per decision)
   - [x] Provide npm script to run inside Docker: `docker compose exec backend npm run backfill:org-admins-to-event-admins`.
   - [ ] Document how and when to run it (dev/staging/prod).

 #### Seeds and fixtures
-- [ ] Update any seeds that currently rely on implicit inheritance to explicitly assign roles:
+- [x] Update any seeds that currently rely on implicit inheritance to explicitly assign roles:
-  - [ ] `backend/prisma/org-seed.js`: ensure all Org Admins are assigned `event_admin` for seeded events (not just the first admin).
+  - [x] `backend/prisma/org-seed.js`: ensure all Org Admins are assigned `event_admin` for seeded events (not just the first admin).
   - [ ] `backend/prisma/sample-data-seed.js` (unified roles) to reflect explicit event assignment where relevant.

 #### Tests